tingerlingerr/DigiPotX9C/Readme.md

 └ library.properties
 ```
 ---
-## To do
+## **To do**

-Have a "getResistanceFeedback()" function that reads the actual resistance, instead of mathematical calculation based on wiper position.
+Have a "getResistanceFeedback()" function that reads the actual resistance, instead of theoretical / mathematical calculation based on wiper position.
 But need to test that on field.

 ---
 ## Credit